Help with Find Your MP

 Postcode areas do not always match constituency boundaries.
 An online map of the UK is available from Ordnance Survey which allows you to search by place name or postcode, and choose the boundary layer, to show which constituency a postcode or place comes under.

-If your postcode is returned as unrecognised, you can contact the House of Commons Information Office, who can look up the details of your Member of Parliament based on your full address.
+If your postcode is returned as unrecognised, you can contact the House of Commons Enquiry Service, who can look up the details of your Member of Parliament based on your full address.
 The Electoral Registration Officer at your local council will also be able to help you identify your MP.

 British citizens living abroad